Surgical Tech Salary: How Much Does a Surgical Tech Make?

 - American Board of Surgical Assistants

 Switching industries may require more education, but you may also make more money.
-According to the BLS, about 110,700 surgical techs hold jobs in the United States, with 72% working at state, local, and private hospitals in 2021.
+According to 2022 data from the BLS, about 107,400 surgical techs hold jobs in the United States, with nearly 75,000 working in a hospital setting.

-Surgical techs may make more money by moving from state and local hospitals, which paid a median annual wage of $48,310 in May 2021, to outpatient care centers.
-Surgical techs at outpatient care centers earned a median annual salary of $56,470 in the same year.
+Surgical techs may make more money by moving from medical and surgical hospitals, which paid an average annual wage of $57,490 in 2022, to outpatient care centers.
+Surgical techs at outpatient care centers earned an average annual salary of $60,230 the same year.

 Moving — especially to the best states to change careers —offers an opportunity for you to increase your earning potential.
-California, Alaska, the District of Columbia, Connecticut, and Nevada are the top-paying locations for surgical techs.
+California, Alaska, Washington, Connecticut, and Nevada are the top-paying locations for surgical techs.

 That said, the regions that pay surgical techs the most can also have higher costs for goods and services.